Infectious Trump briefly leaves hospital to greet fans as confusion continues over his health

 White House communications director Alyssa Farah defended the lack of forthrightness Sunday, telling Fox News that the positive spin was part of an effort to help improve Trump’s health.

-“It’s a common medical practice that you want to convey confidence and you want to raise the spirits of the person you’re treating,” she said.
+“It’s a common medical practice that you want to convey confidence, and you want to raise the spirits of the person you’re treating,” she said.

-It remains unclear when Trump last tested negative for the coronavirus, a question White House officials have declined to answer even as a growing number of people in the president’s orbit have tested positive for the disease in recent days.
+It remains unclear when Trump last tested negative for the coronavirus, a question White House officials have declined to answer even as a growing number of people in the president’s orbit have tested positive in recent days.
 Understanding the date of Trump’s last negative test could help determine how long the president may have been contagious — and how many people he may have put at risk by traveling frequently, eschewing masks and meeting with large crowds against the advice of public health guidelines.

 Trump senior aide Hope Hicks tested positive for the coronavirus on Thursday morning — long before Trump traveled on Air Force One that afternoon for a fundraiser in New Jersey, officials said.
 After returning, Trump took a rapid test, which came back positive, followed by another test.
-While awaiting those results he appeared on Sean Hannity’s Fox News television show and did not disclose the positive result of his rapid test.
-Later that night the results of the more precise test also showed he was positive and the president disclosed his diagnosis in a tweet.
+While awaiting those results, he appeared on Sean Hannity’s Fox News television show and did not disclose the positive result of his rapid test.
+Later that night, the results of the more precise test also showed he was positive, and the president disclosed his diagnosis in a tweet.

-Since announing his diagnosis Friday, Trump has been treated with a range of drugs and experimental therapeutics, including the steroid dexamethasone, antiviral drug remdesivir and a cocktail of monoclonal antibodies that has not yet been approved to try to fight the virus with the Food and Drug Administration.
+Since the announcement Friday, Trump has been treated with a range of drugs and experimental therapeutics, including the steroid dexamethasone, the antiviral drug remdesivir and a cocktail of monoclonal antibodies that has not yet been approved to fight the virus by the Food and Drug Administration.

 Medical experts who have reviewed the president’s treatment program said that any attempt to allow Trump to return to the White House on Monday would raise questions of political influence on the medical process.